LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 - Issue subscription

-When a user subscribes to a new service, if it chooses to share the subscription within the network, the Service Provider will issue the new subscription to the channel.
+When a user subscribes to a new service, if it chooses to share the subscription (sub) within the network, the Service Provider will issue the new subscription to the channel.
 All the other peer in the network will add it to their ledger, if the data is valid.

 ![Subscription insertion](../img/subscription_schema.png "Subscription insertion")